amd-jnovotny/hipBLAS/docs/how-to/contributing-to-hipblas.rst

 *  Do not break existing test cases.
 *  New unit tests should integrate with the existing GoogleTest framework.
 *  Tests must have good code coverage.
-*  Code must also have benchmark tests, and performance must approach the compute-bound limit or memory-bound limit.

 Coding guidelines:
 ==================